decentraland/adr/content/ADR-1-adr-process.md

 **Final** - This ADR represents the final standard.
 A Final ADR exists in a state of finality and should only be updated to correct errata and add non-normative clarifications.

 **Stagnant** - Any ADR in `Draft` or `Review` or `Last Call` if inactive for a period of 6 months or greater is moved to `Stagnant`.
-An ADR may be resurrected from this state by Authors or ADR Editors through moving it back to `Draft` or it's earlier status.
+An ADR may be resurrected from this state by Authors or ADR Editors through moving it back to `Draft` or its earlier status.
 If not resurrected, a proposal may stay forever in this status.

 **Withdrawn** - The ADR Author(s) have withdrawn the proposed ADR.
 This state has finality and can no longer be resurrected using this ADR number.
-If the idea is pursued at later date it is considered a new proposal.
+If the idea is pursued at a later date it is considered a new proposal.

 **Living** - A special status for ADRs that are designed to be continually updated and not reach a state of finality.
 This includes most notably ADR-1.

+**Deprecated** - An ADR that was previously marked as `Final` and implemented but has become obsolete or no longer relevant due to protocol or feature changes.
+Deprecated ADRs must include a Deprecation Reason explaining their obsolescence and, where applicable, link to newer ADRs that supersede them.

 ## What belongs in a successful ADR?

 Each ADR should have the following parts:

-- Preamble - RFC 822 style headers containing metadata about the ADR, including the ADR number, a short descriptive title (limited to a maximum of 44 characters), a description (limited to a maximum of 140 characters), and the author details.
+- **Preamble** - RFC 822 style headers containing metadata about the ADR, including the ADR number, a short descriptive title (limited to a maximum of 44 characters), a description (limited to a maximum of 140 characters), and the author details.
 Irrespective of the category, the title and description should not include ADR number.
-- Abstract - Abstract is a multi-sentence (short paragraph) technical summary.
+- **Abstract** - Abstract is a multi-sentence (short paragraph) technical summary.
 This should be a very terse and human-readable version of the document section. **Someone should be able to read only the abstract to get the gist of what this document is about in its current state.** Abstracts should be always up to date with the current state of the document.
-- Context, Reach & Prioritization - Go into detail about the subject in question.
+- **Context, Reach & Prioritization** - Go into detail about the subject in question.
 Why is this decision important?
 The urgency of the decision?
 Datapoints and related background information.
 Vocabulary and key terms.
-- Solution Space Exploration - Discuss the potential alternatives and their impact.
+- **Solution Space Exploration** - Discuss the potential alternatives and their impact.
 What alternatives are being considered, their benefits, their costs (team resources, money, time frames), and mitigations for any drawbacks.
-- Specification - The technical specification should describe the syntax and semantics of any new feature.
+- **Specification** - The technical specification should describe the syntax and semantics of any new feature.

 ## Picking an ADR number